-- max\num\runs (Optional [float]) The number of runs before the controller stops.
+- max_num_runs (Optional [float]) The number of runs before the controller stops.
 If set to float('+inf') the controller will run forever assuming no other halting conditions are met.
-Default float('inf'), meaning the controller will run until another halting condition is met. - target\cost (Optional [float]) The target cost for the run.
+Default float('+inf'), meaning the controller will run until another halting condition is met. - target_cost (Optional [float]) The target cost for the run.
 If a run achieves a cost lower than the target, the controller is stopped.
-Default float('-inf'), meaning the controller will run until another halting condition is met. - max\num\runs\without\better\params (Optional [float]) The optimization will halt if the number of consecutive runs without improving over the best measured value thus far exceeds this number.
-Default float('inf'), meaning the controller will run until another halting condition is met. - controller\archive\filename (Optional [string]) Filename for archive.
+Default float('-inf'), meaning the controller will run until another halting condition is met. - max_num_runs_without_better_params (Optional [float]) The optimization will halt if the number of consecutive runs without improving over the best measured value thus far exceeds this number.
+Default float('+inf'), meaning the controller will run until another halting condition is met. - max_duration (Optional [float]) The maximum duration of the optimization, in seconds of wall time.
+The actual duration may exceed this value slightly, but no new iterations will start after max_duration seconds have elapsed since start_datetime.
+Default is float('+inf'), meaning the controller will run until another halting condition is met. - controller_archive_filename (Optional [string]) Filename for archive.
 The archive contains costs, parameter history and other details depending on the controller type.
-Default 'controller\archive'.

-- controller\archive\file\type (Optional [string]) File type for archive.
+Default 'controller_archive'. - controller_archive_file_type (Optional [string]) File type for archive.
 Can be either 'txt' for a human readable text file, 'pkl' for a python pickle file, 'mat' for a matlab file, or None to forgo saving a controller archive.
-Default 'txt'. - archive\extra\dict (Optional [dict]) A dictionary with any extra variables that are to be saved to the archive.
+Default 'txt'. - archive_extra_dict (Optional [dict]) A dictionary with any extra variables that are to be saved to the archive.
 If None, nothing is added.
+Default None.

-Default None. - start\datetime (Optional datetime) Datetime for when the controller was started.
+• start_datetime (Optional datetime) - Datetime for when the controller was started.